 When different cultures come into contact, there is often conflict.
 The contact between the United States of America and the southeastern Indian Nations has been a continuing historic tragedy.
 Native Americans of the tribes associated with the Muscogee, Choctaw, Chickasaw, Seminole and Cherokee have been victimized by the broader society for over 500 years.
 For the Muscogee, a treaty was entered into by a single chief (McIntosh) in which all the Muscogee states could “preserve their integrity” by ceding their land in the southeast and relocating to “Indian Territory”.
 Said chief was, by virtue of the laws of the traditional people, expediently executed for treason.
 Though the treaty was not agreed upon by the grand council, the tribes/states/nations of the entire Muscogee (Creek) were forcibly removed from their homelands to “Indian Territory” at the great cost of nearly ten thousand (10,000) lives.

 Through, and possibly as a reaction to adversities, strong traditional relationships have been maintained in the tribal groups and communities.
 Many of the communities, tribal towns and nations continue to maintain themselves culturally and/or governmentally and remain an integral part of the now federally recognized Muscogee (Creek) Nation; Kialegee Etvlwv, Alabamu-Quassarte Tribe[s], Thlopthlocco Tribal Town, Yuchi Tribe, Locvpokv, Natchez Nation (of the Cherokee and Creek Nations; a sovereign by virtue of treaties of 1796, 1833 & 1866, Harjo vs. Andrus case, 74-189 - U.S. District Court, Washington, D.C. and/or Harjo v Kleppe) and many others.
-Of the more than forty-four (44) of these independent/related states, there remain at least 20 in existence today.
+Of the more than one hundred forty-four (144) of these independent/related towns and states, there remain at least 20 in existence today.
 The cultures, traditions and languages of the people remain as a testimony to their resilience and determination.

 The chiefs of the Muscogee tribal towns and nations, in 1976-78, were told that they would be established as representatives of their people within the “renewed” government and were convinced to support the “new” Muscogee constitution (reportedly changed/re-written by the BIA).
 Some, like Natchez Nation and the Yuchi, made preparations years in advance to maintain their individual integrity and preserve the foundation; the original or “traditional” Muscogee Confederacy.
 Currently within the “modern” Muscogee (Creek) Nation, there are ceremonial tribal towns, federally chartered/recognized tribal towns, Indian Nations by virtue of treaty relationship, Muscogee (Creek) chartered “Indian communities”, and tribes (e.g. Yuchi).
 Each has its own constituents and leadership.
 Citizens of these “independent-states” may or may not be eligible for citizenship in the “Creek” Nation.